cryotato/cryotato.github.io/_pages/shop.md

 ---
 permalink: /shop/
-title: "the Kitterchord Hex is a shoegaze humbucker mounttachment that opens upn ew ways to experiment w/ sound using light."
+title: "the Kitterchord Hex is a shoegaze humbucker mounttachment that opens up new ways to experiment w/ sound using light."
 author_profile: false
-toc: false
+toc: true
+comments: true
 ---

 ## The claustrophobia, the clinical bulk.